What are the top 3 Smartphones for business use?

 - What will the devices be used for?
 Emails, Calls, Pictures etc.…

 - Any specifics – Battery longevity, Photo Quality, 5G, Wifi Calling

 Other things to think about work devices aren’t treated with the care a personal device is.
-So why not protect the device from day one as best you can, make sure you protect your devices with Tampered Glass screen protectors and a durable case, this will save your business hundreds in repair or replacement costs.
-An average screen protector and case package we offer is approx. £15 depending on the device, this doesn’t compare to the replacement of a screen start from £60 upwards.
-It really is a small price to pay.
+So why not protect the device from day one as best you can?
+Make sure you protect your devices with Tempered Glass screen protectors and a durable case; this will save your business hundreds in repair or replacement costs.
+The average screen protector and case package we offer is approx. £15 depending on the device, this doesn’t compare to replacing a screen which starts from £60 upwards.